-Applications for 2021 Enrolments are open and can now be submitted online (above).
+Applications for 2021 Enrolments are open.

 Once your child is enrolled, there will be an opportunity for students to visit the school on our Orientation Day.
 If your child has diverse learning needs and you would like to speak with members of our staff prior to the start date in 2021, please complete this form CLICK HERE and email to email@example.com .
 We will notify you by email in advance when these Interviews will be held and your interview time.

 Please note that your enrolment application will not be accepted until all requested documents are received.